September 21, 2023

 Trainer

-Anyone creating content for an online course often relies on existing material.
+Those who create content for an online course often rely on existing materials.
 Rightly so!
 However, you should avoid the following mistake: Do not copy slides from presentations 1:1 into your online course!
-We will show you with an example in which cases you can use presentations for your online course – and how to transform them step by step!
+We will show you with an example in which cases you can use presentations for your online course – and how to convert them step by step!

-Time and again, our e-learning experts experience in support and customer success that trainers copy existing content 1:1 into their new online course.
-As a result, the course quickly appears unprofessional and does not achieve the desired outcome.
-The reason: Participants click through slides of presentations that were originally created for a live presentation without enthusiasm.
-At the same time, it is naturally wise to reuse existing material from in-person events for online use!
+Again and again, our e-learning experts experience in support and customer success that trainers copy existing content 1:1 into their new online courses.
+As a result, the course quickly appears unprofessional and does not achieve the desired effect.
+The reason: Participants click through slides from presentations that were originally created for live displays without enthusiasm.
+At the same time, it is of course wise to reuse existing material from in-person events for online formats!

 Therefore, ask yourself the following question before uploading your presentation slides to the online course: